 You are no longer slave to what the Big Box stores decide to put out for people in your size.
 Large ladies sometimes have difficulty finding things that will both fit them and look attractive.
 When you can sew, you can become your own fashion designer.

-When I retired from working in a hospital I made the decision to purchase something I had wanted for many years: An all around machine that could be used for regular sewing, quilting, and embroidery.
+When I retired from working in a hospital I made the decision to purchase something I had wanted for many years: An all around sewing machine that could be used for regular sewing, quilting, and embroidery.
 Finally, I had something that was more than useful.
 It was just plain fun.
-Because of this I have no problem recommending this machine to you and using my affiliate link.

 My first project with my new machine was making some Mug Rugs for Christmas gifts.
 These are neat little quilted pads just large enough for a cup of coffee and a snack.
 They can be really cute as well as useful.

-This is also a skill that once learned can also enable you to earn some extra money from home.
+Sewing is a skill that once learned can also enable you to earn some extra money from home.
 You can either sew for other people or make items which you can then sell online or through craft fairs.